OSCE gives thumbs-down to Belarus poll

-“This election was not competitive from the start,” Matteo Mecacci, an OSCE coordinator, said in the statement.
+“This election was not competitive from the start,” Matteo Mecacci, a OSCE special coordinator, said in the statement.
 “A free election depends on people being free to speak, organize and run for office, and we didn’t see that in this campaign.”

-The rubber-stamp parliament will bolster the power of the authoritarian Lukashenko, who has run the ex-Soviet state since 1994.
-But the OSCE report is sure to increase his international isolation and lock in place poor ties with the West.
+The token parliament made up of loyalist deputies will reinforce the authoritarian Lukashenko, who has run the ex-Soviet state since 1994.
+But the OSCE judgment was also certain to increase his international isolation and lock in place his poor ties with the West.

-“The blatant violations in these elections make it clear to everyone that Belarus is the last dictatorship in the heart of Europe,” German Foreign Minister Guido Westerwelle said.

-“Together with our European partners we will increase our efforts to push for the release of political prisoners, to strengthen Belarus civil society and to isolate President Lukashenko and his regime even more.”
+In a quick reaction, German government spokesman Steffen Seibert said: “It is very clear that President Lukashenko, instead of accepting the partnership with Europe that has been offered, continues on a course of repression and this is a tragedy for his country, for the citizens of Belarus.”

-Lukashenko and his inner circle are under travel and other sanctions from the United States and the European Union.
+Lukashenko and his inner circle of officials are under travel and other sanctions from the United States and the European Union because of his heavy-handed rule.

 Western monitoring agencies have not judged an election in the country of 9.5 million free and fair since 1995.

-While not addressing the OSCE verdict directly, Lukashenko said he was always ready to listen to the arguments of Western governments.
-“But the main thing that is unacceptable to us is unnecessary ‘a priori’ pressure.”

-Belarussian election officials made clear that none of the 109 elected deputies represented any of the few moderate opposition parties that had fielded candidates.
+Earlier, Belarussian election officials made clear that none of the 109 newly-elected deputies represented even those moderate opposition parties which had fielded candidates.

-“It seems that candidates from the opposition parties do not enjoy the trust of their electorate,” Nikolai Lazovik, a senior election official, told a news conference.
+“It seems that candidates from the opposition parties do not enjoy the trust of their electorate,” Nikolai Lazovik, a senior commission official, told a news conference.

-Human rights bodies say several opposition activists were detained or arrested in the run-up to the poll.
+Human rights bodies say the run-up to Sunday’s poll was marked by arrests and detention of opposition activists.

+He had positioned himself for a negative verdict from the OSCE observer mission, saying: “If this time round there is doubt cast on the choice of the Belarussian people then I don’t know what standards will be good enough in future elections.”

-A report of preliminary findings published by the OSCE, which fielded 330 observers, said many prominent politicians who might have played a part in the election “remained in prison or were not eligible to register because of their criminal record”.
+A report of preliminary findings published by the OSCE, which fielded 330 observers of the election, said many prominent politicians who might have played an important role in the election “remained in prison or were not eligible to register because of their criminal record”.

 “We were here in 2010 when some of those people were first arrested and put in jail, and we are sad that their voices could not be heard this campaign,” Mecacci added.

-The OSCE also said the opposition had been severely limited in its access to state-run media, and there had sometimes been a lack of proper ballot-counting procedures.
+The OSCE also said the opposition had been severely limited in its access to state-run media.
+There had sometimes been a lack of proper ballot-counting procedures and observers had at times been blocked from doing their job.

 “Coverage of the campaign did not provide a wide range of views.
 Candidates who called for an election boycott had their free access to media coverage denied or censored.
 Media coverage focused on the President and government, with minimal attention given to candidates,” it said in a statement.